Jakaria-Jihad/blockchain-certificate-verification/README.md

 git clone https://github.com/Jakaria-Jihad/blockchain-certificate-verification.git

-cd CertificateChain
+`cd CertificateChain`

 ### 2. Install Dependencies

-pip install -r requirements.txt
+`pip install -r requirements.txt`

 Dependencies include:

-flask
+- flask

-firebase-admin
+- firebase-admin

-fpdf
+- fpdf

 ### 3. Firebase Configuration

 Go to Firebase Console

-Create a new project.
+- Create a new project.

-Navigate to Project Settings → Service Accounts → Generate New Private Key.
+- Navigate to Project Settings → Service Accounts → Generate New Private Key.

-Download the serviceAccountKey.json file. (you may need to rename it)
+- Download the serviceAccountKey.json file. (you may need to rename it)

-Place it in the project root.
+- Place it in the project root.

+⚠️ Do not commit serviceAccountKey.json to GitHub.

 ### 4. Environment Variables

 Set a secret key for Flask sessions (optional; defaults are provided):

-export SECRET_KEY="your_secret_key_here"
+`export SECRET_KEY="your_secret_key_here"`

 ### 5. Running the Application

-python app.py
+`python app.py`

 Open your browser at: http://127.0.0.1:5000/